GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-98/index.md

 There’s a new origin trial for [Region Capture][ot-region-capture], an API for cropping a self-capture video track.
 Ideal for screen sharing in video conferencing apps so you don’t create a hall of mirror effect!

-Window overlay controls had been planned for Chrome 98, but due to issues found at the last minute and did not make it in.
+Window overlay controls had been planned for Chrome 98, but due to issues found at the last minute, did not make it in.
 We are still working on it, and expect to see it land in the next few releases.

 ## Further reading